AndresBonillaQ/Reliable-Queuing-System-DS23/README.md

 # Reliable-Queuing-System---DS23
-Course project for the Distributed System course (2023-2024), Polimi
+Project for the Distributed System course (2023-2024), Polimi